neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 ## Getting Started

-*Description of the requirements to run the pipeline.
-This should include installation, prior requirements, and anything else needed before the start using the product*

 Before you start your adventure with the DeepSparse Engine, make sure that your machine is compatible with our [hardware requirements](https://docs.neuralmagic.com/deepsparse/source/hardware.html).